Cody-Learner/aurt.aurutils.based/README.md

 The container can be powered off by running poweroff from within the container.<br>
 $ sudo poweroff

-I copied my ~/Container contents to /var/lib/machines/ and created a custom tar'd container clone after working with systemd .<br>
+I copied my ~/Container contents to /var/lib/machines/ and created a custom tar'd container clone after working with systemd containers a bit.<br>

-See man machinectl for more info.
+See 'man systemd-nspawn', 'man machinectl' and the Arch wiki link above for more info.

 ENJOY!<br>

 ## Notes: